adeo/mozaic-design-system/src/pages/Foundations/Layout/Grid/code.md

 In most cases you will need gutters.

-When **used with gutters**, `.gl-flexy` uses the négative margin pattern : each column as a padding mesuring alf a gutter width, and the containing `.gl-flexy` as a négative margin equal to alf a gutter width on both side as well.
+When **used with gutters**, `.gl-flexy` uses the negative margin pattern : each column as a padding mesuring half a gutter width, and the containing `.gl-flexy` as a negative margin equal to half a gutter width on both side as well.

 ```html
 <div class="gl-flexy gl-flexy--gutter">